pinkpong111/multi-agent-governance-architecture/README.md

 This load reduction depends entirely on the Signaling/Influence distinction (Section 10.1).
-If agents begin influencing each other laterally rather than signaling, E(n) does not decrease — the load migrates to the peer network, structurally invisible to all governance layers.
+If agents begin influencing each other laterally rather than signaling, E(n) does not decrease — the load migrates to the peer interaction structure *(peer network — adopted from NAT)*, structurally invisible to all governance layers.
 This is why lateral signaling is an architectural requirement, not an optional optimization: it directly extends the scale at which the system remains bottleneck-free.

-The structural reason: it migrates from the Middle layer to the peer network, where it is structurally invisible and undetected by any governance layer.
+The structural reason: it migrates from the resolution mediation layer to the peer interaction structure, where it is structurally invisible and undetected by any governance layer.
 This is the structural reason lateral signaling is part of the architecture's governance design: it directly extends the scale at which the system remains bottleneck-free.

 **Lateral communication as effective pathway reduction:**